Kotlin/anko/README.md

 ### Include tag

 It is easy to insert an XML layout into DSL.
-Use the `include` tag:
+Use the `include()` function:

 ```kotlin
 include<View>(R.layout.something) {